10 Inspirational Greek Myth Love Stories

 1. Cupid (Eros) and Psyche

-No one could defend themselves against her son’s arrows, and the Goddess knew it.
+As time passed the Goddess Aphrodite (Venus) started to feel neglected, so she summoned her son Cupid to do her bidding.
+As you are probably aware, Goddesses can be cruel.
+She ordered Cupid to make Psyche fall in love with the worst possible mate.
+No one could defend themselves against her son’s love arrows, and the Goddess knew it.
 Aphrodite thought it would teach everyone a huge lesson.

 Cupid’s Secret

-Cupid didn’t tell his mother what had happened after he laid eyes on Psyche and didn’t reveal his strong feelings for her.
+Cupid didn’t tell his mother what had happened when he laid eyes on Psyche and didn’t reveal his strong feelings for her.

 Aphrodite thought Cupid (Eros), the God of love, had done what she had demanded.

-Many potential suitors desired Psyche, but no one dared to be with the Goddess like beauty.
+Despite her stunning beauty, Psyche was unable to find true love.
+Many suitors desired her, but none had the courage to be with a goddess-like beauty such as herself.
 Her sisters had married quite well, but it seemed as if no one wanted to be with Psyche.

 The king felt terrible about doing this to his youngest daughter.
 Even so, he felt bound to take Apollo’s advice.
-The Greek myth continues from there…
+The famous Greek myth love story continues on from there…

 2. Paris and Helen of Troy